 When you have decided on an advisor who you believe will benefit the development of the club, approach the individual and ask if they would be interested in serving as an advisor.
 Advisors are not paid for their club participation.

 Advisors should be given information about the purpose of the club and told how club members are recruited.
 Be sure to provide the advisor with a copy of the Club Handbook.
-Advisors may be asked to attend an orientation meeting with Student Affairs.
+Advisors may be asked to attend an orientation meeting with Student Life.

 Duties of an AdvisorAdvisors have a unique opportunity to blend a student’s classroom experience with real-life experience.
 Advisor duties include: